Arnhim Eustace: Parliamentary career

 In 1998, he resigned from the public service and ran for political office, winning the East Kingstown parliamentary seat previously held by fellow party member Carlyle Dougan.
 Following the 1998 general elections, he was appointed Minister of Finance, Planning and the Public Service.
 Later that year he was offered the post of Deputy Secretary General of the British Commonwealth Secretariat in London, which he declined.

 In 2000, Eustace was elected leader of the New Democratic Party and upon the October 2000 retirement of Sir James Mitchell, was appointed prime minister of St. Vincent and the Grenadines until the NDP's loss at the March 2001 General Elections.

-Eustace remained president of The New Democratic Party and Leader of the Opposition.
+Eustace remained president of The New Democratic Party, and leader of the opposition from April 2001.
 In the following three general elections, the NDP representation rose from 3–12 to 7–8, within narrow reach of forming the government.

-In 2016, Eustace resigned as both Leader of the Opposition and President of the New Democratic Party after holding the two positions for 15 years.
+In 2016, Eustace resigned as both leader of the opposition and President of the New Democratic Party after holding the two positions for 15 years.

 In 2020, Eustace retired from Parliament.
 In the 2020 election, NDP candidate Fitzgerald Bramble was elected as the new MP for East Kingstown.